zhangyuc/splash/api.md

 getSharedVariable() | Return the set of shared variables in the first partition. getAllSharedVariables() | Return the set of shared variables in all partitions. setProcessFunction(*func*) | Set the data processing function.
 The function `func` takes an arbitrary element, the weight of the element and the associated local/shared variables.
 It performs update on the local/shared variables. setLossFunction(*func*) | Set a loss function for the stochastic algorithm.
 The function `func` takes an element and the associated local/shared variables.
 It returns the loss incurred by this element.
-Setting a loss function for the algorithm is optional, but a reasonable loss function may help Splash choosing a better degree of parallelism. run(*spc*) | Use the data processing function to process the dataset. `spc` is a `SplashConf` object.
+Setting a loss function for the algorithm is optional, but a reasonable loss function may help Splash choose a better degree of parallelism. run(*spc*) | Use the data processing function to process the dataset. `spc` is a `SplashConf` object.
 It specifies the hyper-parameters that the system needs. duplicateAndReshuffle(*n*) | Make `n-1` copies of every element and reshuffle them across partitions.
 This will enlarge the dataset by a factor of `n`.
 Parallel threads can reduce communication costs by passing a larger local dataset. duplicate(*n*) | Make `n-1` copies of every element without reshuffling.